 Article 95 from the AA specifically refers to the cooperation between the two Parties in the area of climate change and ozone layer protection.
-At present, the Republic of Moldova is working to fulfill its obligations under the AA and to converge further its legislation towards the acquis communitarian in the field of environment protection and climate change.
+At present, the RM is working to fulfill its obligations under the AA and to converge further its legislation towards the acquis communitarian in the field of environment protection and climate change.